foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a data-serialization API, for encoding arbitrarily structured data into a text string.

-Charian data-serialization can be used for implementing -
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string.
+By using the new, schemaless RDA format[^1] in its encoding, Charian serialization is general-purposed meaning without any "schema change" it can be used for serializing objects of any data model.
+Charian can be used for implementing -

+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
+The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for passing programming object or data structure as a "string parameter" in RPC calls;
-- **Data communication** - for sending complex structured data in a serial form over the network;
+- **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian uses the schemaless RDA format[^1] in its encoding, which has the ability to serialize any data object of any data structure without predefining (and maintaining) a schema.
-Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all approach has many advantages, for being -

-[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
-The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.
+Being schemaless, Charian allows cross-program data exchange using only common data transport methods and protocols, as opposed to the conventional approach that requires dedicated custom-built pipelines that depend on pre-established data models.
+Charian's generic, one-size-fits-all approach gives it many advantages over the other serialization systems and methods, such as being -

-- **Generic and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
+- **Simple and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
 - **Easy to use**: Charian is "one size fits all" and has no settings or configuration for different situations;
 - **Language and system independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian is designed for cross-program data exchange using only common data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines.

 ## Inside the API